Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 • Released by Anthropic as an open standard

-• Now being adopted by agent products beyond Claude Code
+• Currently being adopted by agent products beyond Claude Code

-In other words, it's becoming a common skill format for agents rather than a Claude Code-specific mechanism.
+In other words, it's becoming a common skill format for agents rather than a Claude Code-exclusive mechanism.

 Skill Folder Structure